Nicckx/ResearchTopic-GOAP/README.md

 ![MyImplementation](https://github.com/Nicckx/ResearchTopic-GOAP/blob/main/GOAP.gif)

 All the code was implemented using `C++`.
-Created a set a actions e.g (ChopTree, GetAxe, GoToSafePlace, ...)
+Created a set of actions e.g (ChopTree, GetAxe, GoToSafePlace, ...)
-Created a set goals e.g (MakeFirePit, GoSleep ...)
+Created a set of goals e.g (MakeFirePit, GoSleep ...)
 Depending on the highest priority goal it creates a plan to satisfy the goal (desiredWorldState) In case we get a new goal --> it creates a new plan which satisfy this goal now.
 Priority of goals can be changed via keyinputs.